-This procedure describes how to onboard a Firepower Threat Defense (FTD) device using a registration token.
-This onboarding method is especially beneficial if your FTD is assigned an IP address using DHCP.
+This procedure describes how to onboard a Firepower Threat Defense (FTD) device using a registration key.
+This method is the recommended way of onboarding the FTD device to CDO and is beneficial if your FTD is assigned an IP address using DHCP.
 If that IP address changes for some reason, your FTD remains connected to CDO.
 Additionally, your FTD can have an address on your local area network, and as long as it can access the outside network, it can be onboarded to CDO using this method.

-- This method of onboarding is currently available for FTD 6.4 releases and to customers connecting to defenseorchestrator.cisco.com.
-It is not yet available for customers connecting to defenseorchestrator.cisco.eu.
+- This method of onboarding is currently available for FTD 6.4 and later releases and to customers connecting to defenseorchestrator.cisco.com.

-- Make sure your device is managed by Firepower Device Manager, not Firepower Management Center.
+- Make sure your device is managed by Firepower Device Manager (FDM), not Firepower Management Center (FMC).

 - The device may be using a 90-day evaluation license.

-- Log in to the FTD's, Firepower Device Manager and make sure that there are no pending changes waiting on the device.
+- Log in to the FTD's, FDM and make sure that there are no pending changes waiting on the device.

 - Make sure DNS is configured properly on your FTD device.